haythamsoufi/haythamsoufi.github.io/partials/README.md

 # Partials Folder

-This folder contains HTML partials/components that were intended for a modular build system.
+This folder contains HTML partials/components for a modular build system.

-## Status: Currently Unused
+## Status: Active

-The partials system is not currently active.
-The main `index.html` file contains all content inline.
+The partials system is now active.
+Sections are loaded dynamically from partial files into `index.html` using JavaScript fetch.

+## How It Works

+Partials are loaded on page load using JavaScript:
+- `project-details.html` - Loaded into `#project-details-container`
+- `contact.html` - Loaded into `#contact-container`

-## Future Use
+## Benefits

-These partials can be used for:
-- Future refactoring to a component-based system
+- Modular code organization
+- Easier maintenance and updates
+- Reusable components
-- Build-time HTML generation
+- Cleaner main HTML file
-- Template system integration

 ## Files